StavrosD/CarND-Term1-Starter-Kit/README.md

 Add support for the Nvidia RTX graphics cards (RTX 2060, 2070, 2080).
 It is tested on Nvidia RTX 2080 Ti.

-The original environment-gpu.yml file requires tensorflow 1.3.0 that does not support CUDA 10.
+The original environment-gpu.yml file requires tensorflow 1.3.0.
+It does not support CUDA 10.
 The latest GPUs, such as Nvidia RTX 2080 Ti require CUDA 10 or later.
 This environment uses the latest tensorflow version (tf-nightly-gpu) that supports CUDA 10.
 You can use this environment if you have a new GPU and you want to use it for your projects.